Food and Greenhouse Gas Emissions: Exploring Impacts

 3 Hours

-How does meat production compare to plant-based diets in terms of emissions?
-What are the environmental impacts of food waste, and how can we reduce it?
-How can individuals make more sustainable food choices, and what barriers might they face?
-What role do governments, businesses, and communities play in creating a more sustainable food system?
+How does meat production compare to plant-based diets in terms of greenhouse gas emissions?
+What are the environmental impacts of food waste, and how can it be reduced?
+How can individuals make more sustainable food choices, and what challenges might they encounter?
+What can governments, businesses, and communities do to build a more sustainable food system that benefits both people and the planet?

 Use the online submission form when sending your articles to help us track all of your submissions.
 Please try to write about the above topic.
 Your response should be at least 1,000 words.